Molly Turner Broadcast Scholarship

-In honor of the late Molly Turner, SPJ Florida is awarding $1,000 to an aspiring female broadcast journalist.
+So in honor of the late and amazing Molly Turner, SPJ annually awards $1,000 to an aspiring female broadcast journalist.

-- A female pursuing a career in broadcast journalism
+- A woman pursuing a career in broadcast journalism

-- A Florida resident attending (or planning to attend) a Florida university or college
+- A student attending (or planning to attend) a Florida university or college

-- Copy of Free Application for Federal Student Aid (FAFSA).
+- Copy of your Free Application for Federal Student Aid (FAFSA).

 - Copies of all transcripts from institutions in which you have taken courses

 - An essay of up to 500 words based on the prompt in the application

 - At least one letter of recommendation